 This is a family publication; we like stories for all ages.
 We do not want stories that are stronger than a PG rating.
-We want uplifting stories that inspire righteous thought and morals.
+We want uplifting stories that inspire righteous thought, morals and perhaps teach a lesson.
 Most of all we want stories that are original, packed with action, characters that show growth and endings that grab the reader.

 Family oriented stories, parent with their child or sibling “stories” that show bonding and the emotions of an enduring relationship between two characters are looked upon with favor.